cnidaire/Master1_Internship/report.md

 - Download the corresponding IPG report

 - Extract the first line of the IPG report present in NCBI and put it in the table
-  - normally all the sequences are identical and the taxonomy should be the same because NCBI check it and automatically annotate so It doesn't matter which sequence I select.
-As I'm currently dealing mostly with NCBI, it's easier to retrieve the sequences from NCBI (there is only 2 IPG reports that don't have any sequence in NCBI so I either I will have to do it manually as it's only two or find an other way because it's an other tool than Entrez)
+  - normally all the sequences are identical and the taxonomy should be the same because NCBI checks it and automatically annotate so It doesn't matter which sequence I select.
+As I'm currently dealing mostly with NCBI, it's easier to retrieve the sequences from NCBI (there are only 2 IPG reports that don't have any sequence in NCBI so either I will have to do it manually as it's only two or find another way because it's another tool than Entrez)
-- Fetch with entrez the XML report for each sequence in the previous table (**what is rettype='gb' then?**)
+- Fetch with Zntrez the XML report for each sequence in the previous table (**what is rettype='gb' then?**)
-  - There is different formats that we can obtain but the most practical one is XML because it contains the taxonomy and the sequence in the same file.
-Moreover, it has a structure making it really easy to access to specific data inside of the file.
+  - There are different formats that we can obtain but the most practical one is XML because it contains the taxonomy and the sequence in the same file.
+Moreover, it has a structure making it easy to access specific data inside the file.
-  - As most of the DNA sequences the IPG report is redirecting me too are genome or group of genes, I have to ask specifically the DNA sequence starting at a given point and stopping at an other (the information is in the IPG report).
+  - As most of the DNA sequences the IPG report is redirecting me to are genomes or groups of genes, I have to ask specifically about the DNA sequence starting at a given point and stopping at another (the information is in the IPG report).
 And we have to be careful of the DNA strand.
 - Make a FASTA file by extracting for each file the taxa and the sequence.
-  - the fasta file start with a ">" followed by a description of the of the sequence on the first line (in our case the taxonomy) and on the second line the sequence itself.
+  - the fasta file starts with a ">" followed by a description of the sequence on the first line (in our case the taxonomy) and on the second line the sequence itself.
 And so on for all the sequences in the file
-  - Sadly, there is some sequences or taxonomy that are not found and I didn't have the time to find a way to fix it.
+  - Sadly, there are some sequences or taxonomy that are not found and I didn't have the time to find a way to fix it.

 # Results

 As a point of comparison, I use the data coming from DUPE exploration.
-90% of the DUPE data has a kingdom associated after the annotation, and in this case we only have Bacteria which is given because we are working on Bacteria.
-However, at the phylum level we already have 57% that are not annotated and this is increasing until the family level where we have nearly 80% of the sequences that are unannotated.
+90% of the DUPE data has a kingdom associated after the annotation, and in this case, we only have Bacteria which is given because we are working on Bacteria.
+However, at the phylum level, we already have 57% that are not annotated and this is increasing until the family level where we have nearly 80% of the unannotated sequences.
 And this is a major problem when we want to characterize a population.

 I haven't been able to finish the database.
-In the current database I created, there is some inconsistencies and some of the sequences I fetch are too big so I asked questions to NCBI and now I think I know how to continue to improve the database and solve my problems.
+In the current database I created, there are some inconsistencies and some of the sequences I fetch are too big so I asked questions to NCBI and now I think I know how to continue to improve the database and solve my problems.

-For each DNA sequence associated with each IPG report, I have to split in different panda dataframe containing the id and location of the DNA file.
-As having the same protein sequence doesn't mean having the same DNA sequence, I will have to take all the report.
-I will still use IPG even if the reason I used it in the beginning doesn't stand anymore, because it enable me to obtain information for all different main databases in one go.
-Then I will have to download the sequences for the other databases but it will mean to learn an other too.
+For each DNA sequence associated with each IPG report, I have to split into different panda data frames containing the id and location of the DNA file.
+As having the same protein sequence doesn't mean having the same DNA sequence, I will have to take all the reports.
+I will still use IPG even if the reason I used it, in the beginning doesn't stand anymore, because it enables me to obtain information for all different main databases in one go.
+Then I will have to download the sequences for the other databases but it will mean learning another package too.